cicorias/Castle-Winbuntu/README.md

 First, you'd do well to read an excellent blog post from Jessie Frazelle on the nuts and bolts of the Windows Subsystem for Linux available here: https://blog.jessfraz.com/post/windows-for-linux-nerds/

-This repo is a WIP and my initial attempt at getting something cross-platform (WSL and CentOS 7) functional (Just as an appreciative note, most of my dotfiles are a curation of super-useful things I've lifted from others, such as @jessfrazz and @natemccurdy --who constantly inspire me through their generosity...thank you both!).
-At present, I've been running things through ConEmu, since it's the only terminal that I've found that more or less has tabs (However I'm currently trying out Hyper.js ~which shows some real promise as a contender!~).
+Also, before you get too precious about configuring WSL exclusively as your one-and-only development workflow oasis, be aware that WSL is *hightly* Windows build-dependent, and certain things you might fully expect to work(such as golang development, or specifically in my case the use of some vim code-completion plugins...) may only be supported in more recent, or possibly only in Windows Insider Program builds, -or perhaps not at all. (you can easily check your Windows build version by simply hitting the Windows key on your keyboard, and typing "winver", then checking this against [the release notes here](https://msdn.microsoft.com/en-us/commandline/wsl/release_notes)).

+Generally speaking, you'll really want to be on at least [build 14905](https://msdn.microsoft.com/en-us/commandline/wsl/release_notes#build-14905) as this release supports restartable system calls (otherwise, you'll likely start seeing near-constant "read |0: interrupted system call" errors when trying to pretty much do anything with Golang...this issue is also pretty thorougly discussed [here](https://github.com/Microsoft/BashOnWindows/issues/1198)

+Also, it should be noted that as my initial WIP in getting a sufficiently reproducible cross-platform WSL and CentOS 7 dev workflow configured, you can expect what's offered here to be frequently naive, often opinionated, potentially broken, and perhaps comically idiosyncratic :) The usual warnings/rules apply.

+Also, just as a super-appreciative shout-out here...most of my dotfiles are a curation of extremely useful things I've gleaned or lifted outright from others, like @jessfrazz and her immense contributions to docker (presumably continuing with WSL!), and her numerous functions, aliases, and just generally insightful development workflow guidance, and @natemccurdy for his elegant and rigorously efficient approach to ruby/Puppet development and agile-aligned workflow configuration and automated testing --you constantly inspire me through your intelligence and generosity...Thank you both!).

+Presently, I'm also using ConEmu as my terminal application, as it feels the most similiar to iterm2, which I had grown quite fond of (at least to me, having now tried Hyper.js, wsltty, and a few others I'm now forgetting..) and supports tabbed-sessions, which I can't really live without.

 One additional thing that I'll note here, is that simply removing and reinstalling WSL is *supposed to* upgrade you from Ubuntu 14.04 to 16.04.
-However in my case for whatever reason this didn't happen (hung indefinitely at the command line...) and I ended up needing to upgrade to 16.04 using the following set of commands:
+However in my case, for whatever reason, this didn't happen (hung indefinitely at the command line after I did an lxrun full uninstall, rebooted, then the lxrun install. command...I had to finally kill it in the end, -and was still left with 14.04...)
+I ended up finally managing to upgrade to 16.04 with the following set of commands:

 *From cmd:*